Control-Alt-Elite/CS4311_CANBusVisualizer_7/README.md

 ### Issues with Sync
 **Something to note**: Sync works well under these conditions, but will crash after completing a sync command.
 Cause is unknown, but most likely due to a termination of a necessary process/thread for rendering the backend connection in `DataSynchronizer.js` file.
+***
+## Usage for the Map Functionality
+In order to use the map functionality in the `CAN MAP Visualizer`  tab,  firefox must be used instead of google chrome.

 <br></br>
 <br></br>
 ---

 # Features Left To Address